-Although many tourists think of Basel Switzerland as an expensive river boat port city, there are many fun things to do in Basel that won’t break the bank.
+Although many tourists think of Basel as an expensive riverboat port city, there are many fun things to do in Basel Switzerland that won’t break the bank.

-Recently, while talking to follow passengers during our Viking River Cruise up the Rhine, we couldn’t help but hear about how expensive Basel is.
+While talking to fellow passengers during our Viking River Cruise up the Rhine, we couldn’t help but hear about how expensive Basel is.
 We brushed this talk away thinking that much of the hearsay was generated by passengers who don’t travel much.
 These are the same people who don’t travel independently like we do, who follow tour guides and who see much of the world through the windows of a bus.
 This talk couldn’t be true, we thought.
-Using our amazing travel instincts to find the good spots, we would find the non-touristy joints with great food and attractions and make Basel our own.
+Using our amazing travel instincts to find the good spots during our Basel city break, we would find the non-touristy joints with great food and attractions and make Basel our own.
+We didn’t worry about what to eat in Basel – we would surely find something good to eat with no problem.

-Well, our opinions changed after ordering currywurst from one of the pop up Buvette take out cafés along the Rhine.
-What amounted to a cut up hot dog in curry ketchup with fries cost us the around $11 American – ouch!
-We then checked out a McDonald’s down the street (for research purposes) and saw that a Big Mac costs around $12.
+Well, our opinions changed after ordering currywurst from one of the pop-up Buvette take out cafés along the Rhine.
+What amounted to a cut up hot dog in curry ketchup with fries cost us the around $11 USD – ouch!
+We then checked out a McDonald’s down the street (for research purposes) and saw the price for a Big Mac at around $12 USD.
 Double ouch!!

-Basel is a bustling city with amazing art and the lilting sounds of ringing bells on the hour, but it’s also an expensive city to visit.
+Basel Switzerland is a bustling city with amazing art and the lilting sounds of ringing bells on the hour, but it’s also an expensive city to visit.
 It even makes France, not a cheap country by any means, seem highly affordable.
-We mention this because you may have just booked a river cruise that begins or ends in Basel and are wondering if you should extend your visit.
+We mention this because you may have just booked a river cruise and are wondering if you should extend your visit and what to do in Basel Switzerland affordably during your stay.

 Not only is the city in Switzerland, whose currency is the strong Swiss Franc, but it’s also a city gilded with pharmaceutical profits.
 In Basel, prices are easily double compared to cities in nearby France and Germany.
-This is why we decided to stay at an Airbnb apartment during our brief stay and why we didn’t make any reservations for restaurant meals.
+We thought about heading to the Swiss Alps to explore natural beauty and avoid the Basel prices.
+But, let’s face it, we’re more into city breaks than adventure travel.
+That’s why we decided to stay in a Basel Airbnb apartment during our brief Switzerland stay and why we didn’t make any reservations for restaurant meals.

 Don’t feel too sorry for us though.
 We had an awesome time during our short visit.
-We spent a couple days in Basel exploring and relaxing, and we made smart decisions about how we spent our time.
+We spent a couple days in Basel exploring and relaxing.
+Plus, we researched what and where to eat in Basel so that we could make smart decisions about how we spent our time and money.

-Fun Things To To in Basel that Won’t Break the Bank
+Fun Things To Do in Basel that Won’t Break the Bank

-You could easily spend a fortune in Basel, but it’s possible to visit this Swiss city on a budget – even if you are backpacking Europe.
+You could easily spend a fortune when you visit Basel, but it’s possible to explore this Swiss city on a budget – even if you are backpacking Europe.
 Here are six affordable but fun things to do in Basel:

 Walk Along the Rhine